Michigan State vs. Central Michigan: Odds, spread, over/under - September 1

 Michigan State vs. Central Michigan: Odds, spread, over/under and other Vegas lines - September 1

-The Michigan State Spartans (0-0) play the Central Michigan Chippewas (0-0) on Friday, September 1, 2023 at Spartan Stadium.
-The Spartans are heavy favorites in this one, with the spread sitting at 14.5 points.
-The over/under in this outing is 45.5 points.
+The Michigan State Spartans (0-0) square off against the Central Michigan Chippewas (0-0) on Friday, September 1, 2023 at Spartan Stadium.
+The Spartans are undoubtedly the favorites in this one, with the line posted at 14.5 points.
+An over/under of 45.5 points has been set for the outing.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Michigan State vs. Central Michigan matchup.
+You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Michigan State vs. Central Michigan matchup in this article.

 Michigan State vs. Central Michigan Game Info